5 Alcoholic Drinks That Are Healthy For You

 But here’s the thing: recent research shows that what has long been considered a safe drinking strategy (two drinks a day for men, one drink a day for women) is now under threat.
 Studies released last year found that there’s no safe level of drinking.

-Couple these results with the calorie and sugar conundrum that comes with lots of alcoholic drinks and you start wondering if cutting alcohol out of your life could really make it easier.
+Mix these results with the calorie and sugar conundrum that comes with lots of alcoholic drinks and you start wondering if cutting alcohol out of your life could really make it easier.
 And maybe you have a few questions.

 How do I balance drinking and a healthy lifestyle?

 My approach: Be a snob to the alcohol.
 I enjoy the taste, and sometimes enjoy a quality drink with friends, but never alone.
 I’m not just overdoing it.
 My max is only two strong, crafted beers, maybe twice a week.
-Or a Bourbon.

 So I stick to just booze the rest of the time.
 Which helps me not to have to think about mixers loaded with calories and sugar.